open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/live-impact-analysis.md

 }
 ```

-We can use a Benthos config file to generate the requests we need and send them to our running Enterprise OPA server every 10ms.
+We can use a Benthos config file to generate the requests we need and send them to our running EOPA server every 10ms.

 ```yaml
 # benthos.yaml